-Help prevent allergy flare-ups by wearing a dust mask and gloves, dusting with a damp sponge or mop, and using a vacuum with a HEPA filter or double bag.
+Help reduce your exposure to dust allergens by wearing a dust mask and gloves, dusting with a damp sponge or mop, and using a vacuum with a HEPA filter or double bag.

 Choose pillows, mattresses and furniture labeled "hypoallergenic."

-Use dust-proof covers on mattresses, box springs and pillows.
+Use anti-allergen covers on mattresses, box springs and pillows.

 Remove wall-to-wall carpets from the bedroom if possible.

-Have your heating and air-conditioning units inspected and serviced every six months.
+Have your heating and air-conditioning units inspected and serviced regularly.